Queer Crip Revelation: Disability Dance, Jewish Text, and the Sacred Potency of Difference

 In this online lecture, Julia Watts Belser probes the embodied ethics and spiritual insights of Claire Cunningham’s Thank You Very Much, a contemporary dance performance that brings queer disability culture into provocative conversation with the glittering world of Elvis tribute artists.

-Using disability dance to surface unexpected liberatory possibility within biblical and rabbinic Jewish texts, the talk bears witness the violence arrayed against queer and disabled lives and also claims the sacred potency of queer disability joy—illuminating the revelatory power of the choice to unfurl the brilliance of our embodied difference.
+Using disability dance to surface unexpected liberatory possibility within biblical and rabbinic Jewish texts, the talk bears witness to the violence arrayed against queer and disabled lives and also claims the sacred potency of queer disability joy—illuminating the revelatory power of the choice to unfurl the brilliance of our embodied difference.

 Julia Watts Belser (she/her) is a rabbi, scholar, and spiritual teacher who works at the intersections of disability studies, queer feminist Jewish ethics, and environmental justice.
 She is an associate professor of Jewish Studies at Georgetown University, Senior Research Fellow at the Berkley Center for Religion, Peace, and World Affairs, and core faculty in Georgetown’s Disability Studies Program.
 She’s the author of several scholarly books including, most recently, Rabbinic Tales of Destruction: Gender, Sex, and Disability in the Ruins of Jerusalem (Oxford University Press, 2018).
 Her next book, Breath and Bone: Disability Politics and the Bible, will be coming out in 2023 with Beacon Press.